Azure/cli-agent-for-aks/INSTRUCTIONS.md

 ```

 ### Config File
-You can specify some of the common parameters in a config file rather than specifying it everytime.
+You can specify some of the common parameters in a config file over the init experience.
 An [example config file](exampleconfig.yaml) is available in this repo.
 Right now, the following parameters are supported in the config file

 - model
-- api key
+- Api key
 - custom toolsets
 - Azure environment variables